godspeedsystems/gs-documentation/docs/saarthi/index.md

 ## Key Features

 ### Multiple Agents
-Saarthi adapts to your needs with specialized [agents anda modes](./basic-usage/using-modes):
+Saarthi adapts to your needs with specialized [agents and modes](./basic-usage/using-modes):
 - **Code:** For general-purpose coding tasks
 - **Architect:** For planning and technical leadership
 - **Ask:** For answering questions and providing information